A Geolocation-Aware Multimodal Approach for Ecological Prediction: Materials and Methods

-We encode the spatial structure of each textual and visual embedding by combining it with a geolocation encoding based on their geographic coordinates (LOC in Fig. \ref{fig:architecture}).
-We compare several approaches, while the results are discussed in Section \ref{sec:ablation_location}: \begin{itemize} \item \textbf{None}: No geolocation information is provided. \item \textbf{Rank}: We encode the rank of nearest neighbours, i.e. the k in the kNN, similarly to NLP approaches that encode the position of a token in a sequence.
-For that, we use a $512$ dimensional 1D sinusoidal encoding, similarly to the Transformer positional encoding \citep{vaswani2017attention}.
-Then, the embeddings are concatenated with the text and visual features and merged through a fully connected (FC) layer. \item \textbf{Learnable}: Similarly to \textit{rank} above, we encode the rank of nearest neighbours for both text and image embeddings, but with learnable embeddings.
-The embeddings are initialized with a uniform distribution between $ [ \frac{-1}{h_{dim}^{1/2}}, \frac{1}{h_{dim}^{1/2}} ]$ and summed with the corresponding vision and text embeddings. \item \textbf{Coordinates}: We encode the geographic coordinates for each location with a 2D sinusoidal multi-scale encoding, similarly to the ``grid'' approach in \cite{maimulti}.
-We scale the geographic coordinates to a relative scale in the range $[0,1]$ based on the min-max coordinates of the study area.
+\begin{itemize} \itemsep{0em} \item \textbf{None}: No geolocation information is provided. \item \textbf{Rank}: We encode the rank of nearest neighbours, i.e. the k in the kNN, with a $512$ dimensional $1-D$ sinusoidal encoding, similarly to the Transformer 1-D positional encoding \citep{vaswani2017attention}.
+Embeddings are concatenated with the text or visual features and merged through a fully connected (FC) layer. \item \textbf{Learnable}: We encode the rank of nearest neighbours for both text and image embeddings with learnable embeddings, which are then summed with the corresponding vision or text features.
+The embeddings are initialized with a uniform distribution between $ [ -1/h_{dim}^{1/2}, 1/{h_{dim}^{1/2}} ]$. \item \textbf{Distance}: We encode the Euclidean distance in meters from the origin to the target nearest neighbour with $1-D$ sinusoidal encoding with $h_{dim}=512$ dimensions up to a maximum distance of $10,000~m$.
+We concatenate the distance embeddings with their corresponding text or visual embeddings and combine them through a FC layer. \item \textbf{Coordinates}: We encode the geographic coordinates for each location with a $2-D$ sinusoidal multi-scale encoding, similarly to the ``grid'' approach in \cite{maimulti}.
+The geographic coordinates are scaled to the range $[0,1]$ based on the min-max coordinates of the study area.
 We encode each coordinate, i.e. North and East, separately with $h_{dim} /2 =256$ dimensions.
-We concatenate them together with their corresponding text or visual embeddings, and finally combine them through a FC layer. \item \textbf{Distance}: We encode the relative position of the nearest neighbours with the Euclidean distance in meters from the origin to the target nearest neighbour with 1D sinusoidal encoding with $h_{dim}=512$ dimensions up to a maximum distance of $10'000$ m.
-We concatenate the distance embeddings with their corresponding text or visual embeddings and combine them through a FC layer. \item \textbf{Polar}: \cite{maimulti} showed that using polar coordinates outperforms grid-like approaches.
-We combine the Euclidean distance from the origin to the target nearest neighbour with the angle between the positive x-axis and the vector pointing from the origin to the nearest neighbour.
+We concatenate them with their corresponding text or visual embeddings, and finally merge them through a FC layer. \item \textbf{Polar}: We combine the Euclidean distance from the origin to the target nearest neighbour with the angle between the positive x-axis and the vector pointing from the origin to the nearest neighbour.
 We use sinusoidal functions to encode both the distance and the angle, similarly to the ``polar'' approach from \cite{maimulti}.
-We concatenate the distance, the angle and the features embedding together and combine them through a 1-layer MLP. \end{itemize}
+We concatenate the distance, the angle and the features embedding together and combine them through a FC layer.